What will we cover?

 Now you are located where you can install the OpenCV library.

-Step 3: Installing the OpenCV library in your virtual environment
+Step 3: Method 1 – Install OpenCV library in your virtual environment

 Use pip is the package manager system for Python.
 You want to ensure you use the pip from the above library.

 You might get a bit different output, as I already had the library cached.

 Back in PyCharm it will update and look like this.